-At first blush, public opinion seems to be a very straightforward term: it is what the public thinks about a particular issue or set of issues.
+i At first blush, public opinion seems to be a very straightforward term: it is what the public thinks about a particular issue or set of issues.
 Historically, and as it is used here, public opinion generally has meant the opinions held by ordinary citizens that governmental officials take into account when making policy.
-Since the 1930s, governmental decision makers have relied heavily on polis - interviews with a sample of citizens that are used to estimate public opinion of the entire population - to determine what the public is thinking.
+Since the 1930s, governmental decision makers have relied heavily on polls - interviews with a sample of citizens that are used to estimate public opinion of the entire population - to determine what the public is thinking.
 According to the prominent pollster George Gallup, polls have played a key role in defining issues of concern to the public, shaping administrative decisions, and helping "speed up the process of democracy".
 What the public thinks about various issues is difficult to know simply because public opinion can change so quickly.
-For example, two weeks before the United States bombed Iraq in January 1991, public opinion polls revealed that 61 percent of the American public believed that the US should engage in combat in Iraq.
+For example, two weeks before the United States bombed Iraq in January 1991, public opinion polls revealed that 6] percent of the American public believed that the US should engage in combat in Iraq.
 One week after the invasion, 86 percent reported that they approved of President Bush's handling of the situation.

-These kinds of changes illustrate the difference between what one analyst calls "popular opinion", as opposed to "public opinion."
-Popular opinion is often defined as the widely fluctuating changes in public support for governmental policies based on transitory thoughts that citizens have about topical events.
+These kinds of changes illustrate the difference between what one analyst calls "popular opinion", as opposed to "public opinion," Popular opinion is often defined as the widely fluctuating changes in public support for governmental policies based on transitory thoughts that citizens have about topical events.
 Public opinion, on the other hand, reflects long-lasting, deeply felt political beliefs.

 Throughout history, political thinkers have argued that a just government rests on the wishes of the people.
-According to

-George Gallup, the founder of modern-day polling, leaders must constantly take public opinion - no matter how short-lived - into account.
+According to George Gallup, the founder of modern-day polling, leaders must constantly take public opinion - no matter how short-lived - into account.
 Gallup was distrustful of leaders who were not in tune with the common man.
 According to Gallup, "In a democracy we demand the views of the people be taken into account.
-This does not mean that leaders must follow the public's yiew slavishly; it does mean that they should have an available appraisal of public opinion and take some account of it in reaching their decision."
+This does not mean that leaders must follow the public's yiew stavishly; it does mean that they should have an available appraisal of public opinion and take some account of it in reaching their decision." many political thinkers concerning the role of public opinion and governance.

-opinion and take some account of it in reaching their decision."

-While Gallup undoubtedly had a vested interest in fostering reliance on polls, his sentiments accurately reflect the feelings of many political thinkers concerning the role of public opinion and governance.
 Majoritarians like Gallup believe that the government should do what a majority of the public wants done.
 In contrast, pluralists argue that the public as a whole doesn't have consistent opinions on day-to-day issues but that subgroups within the public often hold strong views on some issues.
 Pluralists believe that the government must allow for the expression of these minority opinions and that democracy works best when these different voices are allowed to fight it out in the public arena.